AWikia/Level/README.md

 Level is a font first invented for the xtreme drawboard based on System.
 Now available as a true type font for use in the web.

 ## Features
-- 4232 different glyphs (Of which 3824 are in BMP and 408 in SMP) , supporting over 146 Languages plus Japanese (Extremely Limited Kanji Support), which consist of:
+- 4350 different glyphs (Of which 3857 are in BMP, 442 in SMP and 51 in SPUA-A) , supporting over 148 Languages plus Japanese (Extremely Limited Kanji Support), which consist of:
   - Basic Latin
   - Latin 1
   - Extended Latin A